The Challenge (TV series): Spring Break Challenge

-In March 2010, prior to the airing of the 19th season, MTV aired a special spring break spin-off of The Challenge in Acapulco, Mexico.
-Challenge alum coached teams of college-aged friends in various challenges of old and new, while Fresh Meat alumnus Evan Starkman and The Real World: Key West alumna Paula Meronek served as broadcasters, with T. J. Lavin as the host.
-Camila Nakagawa, a contestant of the winning team, went on to appear on future challenges, with her debut Challenge being Cutthroat.
-To date, Camila is the only player to appear on the challenges.
+In March 2010, prior to the airing of the 19th season, MTV aired a special spring break spin-off of The Challenge filmed at the Playa Suites Hotel in Acapulco, Mexico.
+The five-episode spin-off was titled Spring Break Challenge and aired from March 22–26, 2010.
+The season featured seven Challenge alum who coached teams of college-aged friends through various challenges and elimination rounds in an attempt to win $50,000 in cash and prizes.
+Fresh Meat alumnus Evan Starkman and The Real World: Key West alumna Paula Meronek served as broadcasters, with T. J. Lavin as the host.
+Camila Nakagawa, a contestant of the winning team, went on to appear on future challenges, with her debut season being Cutthroat.
+Nakagawa is the only player to appear on the main series.

 The Challenge: CT's Getting Married

 The Challenge: CT's Getting Married is a two-part special revolving around the wedding of Challenge star Chris "CT" Tamburello and Lilianet Solares.
 MTV released the trailer and premiere date on November 20, 2018.
 The two-week special premiered on December 11, 2018, and concluded on December 18, 2018.